Mental Capacity

 0800 044 8488

+Legal advisers play a crucial role in supporting individuals and families when someone has lost capacity, ensuring that the correct legal and procedural steps are followed.
 If you have concerns about your loved one being able to make decisions for themselves, get in touch with us today for a free chat to discuss how we can help you.

 Understanding Mental Capacity

-When ill health, injury or disability mean a person lacks capacity to make their own choices the Mental Capacity Act 2005 is there to protect them.
+When ill health, injury or disability mean a person lacks capacity to make their own choices, the Mental Capacity Act 2005 is there to protect them.
 The Act sets in place a number of protections and processes to ensure that when someone is unable to make choices for themselves, their best interests are looked after.

-Where provisions have not been made in advance or there are disagreements about what is in the best interests of the person we support with Court of Protection processes, ur specialist solicitors have extensive knowledge and experience in all aspects of the specialist court of protection and mental capacity law, plus advising on deprivation of liberty and deputyships.
+Our specialist solicitors have extensive knowledge and experience in all aspects of the specialist court of protection and mental capacity law, plus advising on deprivation of liberty and deputyships.

 Mental Capacity Assessments

 A mental capacity assessment is carried out to determine whether someone has the ability to make a specific decision for themselves.
+Mental capacity solicitors can provide guidance on how to assess capacity for a particular decision and how to document assessments effectively.

-The starting point before a capacity test is carried out is always that a person is presumed to have the ability to make decisions for themselves, but the test may demonstrate that an individual needs a relative or professional to make decisions in their best interest. t.
+The starting point before a capacity test is carried out is always that a person is presumed to have the ability to make decisions for themselves, but the test may demonstrate that an individual needs a relative or professional to make decisions in their best interest.

 The assessment is in two stages.